Chemical Warfare Brigade: The Party

 The party was fantastic, from the viewpoint of Amos.
 They left the meeting and went to the bar.
 Of course, the parties, although large and exciting, were invite only.
 Bert insisted that they meet some of the girls that were mulling around.
 He introduces Amos to Shelby as a business associate, which made Amos feel important.
-Shelby acted really interested in everything that Amos said as he was the first business associate of Lai's that she had met who seemed vulnerable.
+Shelby acted really interested in everything that Amos said, as he was the first business associate of Lai's that she had met who seemed vulnerable.
 In the two months that she had been hanging around Lai's there was never any talk of business around the ladies.
-Never.
 She could not seem to penetrate his business dealings, until she met Amos.
 She sensed his weakness and figured she would go even deeper undercover than her job had ever required.
 But that was Amy, always going the extra distance, and besides, this guy actually seemed really innocent.
 And he was attractive.
 And she had not had any sexual relations in some time.
 So Amy, or Shelby as Amos knew her, engaged Amos in the time of his life.
 He was in love immediately.
 A beautiful, smart, funny girl, and she was young, and best of all, she seemed to like him.
 When the Doctor was passing out near the guest house, Shelby and Amos were sitting quietly by the pool getting to know each other.